This post has been updated from the original posting date of 12-3-2015.

 Ask school age kids to explain what happened in their words and clear up any misconceptions they have about the event.

 Direct teens to reliable sources of information that explain the event in simple terms.
-Be prepared to discuss terrorism, freedom, tolerance and politics afterward.
+You should also prepare to discuss terrorism, freedom, tolerance and politics afterward.

 Remind children of safety measures